lion777lion/lion777lion/README.md

 * 🌍  I'm based in Tallinn
 * ✉️  You can contact me at [ammatori6395@gmail.com](mailto:ammatori6395@gmail.com)
-* 🧠  I'm learning PHP, Java, JS and to much more:)
+* 🧠  I'm learning PHP, Java, JS and much more:)

 ### Skills